adcosta17/somrit/README.md

 Somrit is a toolkit designed to identify and analyze Somatic Retrotransposon Insertions from Long Reads.
 It consists of 5 modules designed to be run on their own or together in sequence as part of a larger analysis.

+A pre-print describing somrit is available [here](https://www.biorxiv.org/content/10.1101/2023.08.06.552193v2) and the scripts used to test somrit can be found [here](https://github.com/adcosta17/somrit-test).

 ## Dependencies

 - pysam